venikman/FPF/FPF-Spec.md

 *Edition fields **SHALL** appear **only** on `…Ref` objects when references are present (cf. CC‑G10/CC‑G12); parity pins echo active editions and policy‑ids.*

-* **`InteropSurface@Context`** — selector‑ and dashboard‑facing summary: what has been mapped, from which index edition, with which gauge/plane embeddings (published on UTS; twins Tech/Plain).
+* **`InteropSurface@Context`** — selector‑ and dashboard‑facing summary: what has been mapped, from which index edition, with which plane/scale embedding specs (published on UTS; twins Tech/Plain).

 #### G.13:4.2 - Generation‑first interop flow (notation‑independent)